alexChachkhiani/calculator-app/README.md

 ### This is a Calculator App built in React

-With this calculator, you can
+Using this calculator, you can

 * Add
 * Subtract